OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Media/README.md

       // A Cdn base url that will be prefixed to the request path when serving images.
       "CdnBaseUrl": "https://your-cdn.com",

-      // Whether to use a physical disk cache for resized media, Physical or None.
-Use None when serving from a Cdn.
-      "CacheConfiguration": "Physical",

       // The path used when serving media assets.
       "AssetsRequestPath": "/media",